howsoai/platform-installation-examples/common/README.md

 - Create a Python virtual environment using your preferred method.

-- Navigate to Howso Admin drop-down > Client Setup.
+- Navigate to Client Setup tab.

 - Copy the pip install command, and run in your new virtual environment. i.e.